Roshr2211/s3-wal/README.md

 # S3 WAL (Write-Ahead Log)

-A Go implementation of a Write-Ahead Log (WAL) that persists each log record as an object in **AWS S3**.
-Each record includes an offset, data, and SHA256 checksum for integrity.
+A simple **Write-Ahead Log (WAL)** implementation using AWS S3 as the storage backend, written in Go.
+Each log record is stored as a separate object in S3, enabling durable, append-only logging with recovery, reading, and truncation capabilities.

 ---